iumiCash/iumiCash.github.io/docs/responses.md

     `field` *string*

-    :    Field where error happens.
+    :    Field where error was happen.

     `message` *string*

-    :    Validation message for this message.
+    :    Validation message for this field.

 [HATEOAS]: orders/create_order.md#hateoas